openjdk/guide/src/index.md

 ### How to work with git when a change is backed out

 To backout a change with git, use `git revert`.
-This will apply (commit) the anti delta of the change.
+This will apply (commit) the anti-delta of the change.

 ~~~diff
 $ git show aa371b4f02c2f809eb9cd3e52aa12b639bed1ef5